MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-01-25-ha-configuration-for-mfp-on-icp.md

 ![Master Down]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/leader-master-node-inactive.png)

-3. Now *vip_manager(etcd)* is responsible for electing one of the active master as leader and  assign the *cluster_vip address*.
+3. Now *vip_manager(etcd)* is responsible for electing one of the active masters as the leader and assign the *cluster_vip address*.
-4. Even though active master which was acting as a leader earlier is down, we can see Mobile Foundation Operations Admin console is accessible due to the highly availability in our environment setup.
+4. Even though the active master, which was acting as a leader earlier is down, we can see that the Mobile Foundation Operations admin console is accessible due to the highly availability in our environment setup.

 ![MFP Console]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/mfp-console.png)

 #### Known Limitation

-Using low capacity VM's for the Master Nodes might experience the down time close to 3 minutes during the testing phase as mentioned above, this can be eliminated by using a better hardware (or physical machines) as per ICP recommendations.
+Using low capacity VMs for the master nodes might experience a downtime close to 3 minutes, during the testing phase as mentioned above, this can be eliminated by using better hardware (or physical machines) as per ICP recommendations.